Northwest Horticultural Council

 Section 6 – (Secretary) The Secretary shall perform and discharge the usual duties of a Secretary and such additional duties as may be specified herein or delegated by the Board of Trustees.

-Section 1 – Each member shall pay for each year such charges as may be fixed by the Board of Trustees.
-The Board of Trustees shall not less than twenty days before the beginning of each fiscal year adopt a budget and a basis for contribution by the respective members as may be necessary to meet the expenses of the corporation.
+Section 1 – Each member shall annually pay such membership charges as may be fixed by the Board of Trustees.
+Not less than twenty days before the beginning of each fiscal year the Board shall adopt a budget and a basis for contribution by the respective members as may be necessary to meet the expenses of the corporation.
 Each local association-Washington State Tree Fruit Association and Columbia Gorge Fruit Growers-shall pay an annual fee of one thousand dollars ($1,000).
-Additional payments shall be paid annually by the local associations for each “carload”-1000 standard boxes of apples or pears and equivalent for soft fruits.
+Additional payments based on a rate in accordance with the basis of contribution established by the Board shall be paid annually by the local associations for each “carload”-1000 standard boxes of apples or pears and equivalent for soft fruits shipped.
 The per car rate for the Idaho Apple Commission, Oregon Sweet Cherry Commission, Washington Apple Commission, Columbia Gorge Fruit Growers for apples (additional) and Washington State Fruit Commission shall be double the per car rate for the local associations; provided, however, that state commission members whose annual marketing budget derived from grower assessments exceeds one million dollars shall pay either $75,000 in annual contributions or the amount based on the car lot rate, whichever amount may be higher.
 The intent is for contributions of these and any other members to fairly reflect the benefits to be derived by each organization and the services rendered by this corporation.
 Immediately after adoption of the budget and the proposed basis for contributions for the ensuing year notice thereof shall be given to each member of the corporation and each member shall have the right to resign from the corporation within ten days thereafter, such resignation to be effective at the expiration of the current fiscal year.
 In the event of any such resignation, a new budget and schedule of contributions shall be prepared by the Board of Trustees and each remaining member shall have the right to resign from the corporation within ten days after being notified of the proposed revised schedule.
 A resigning member shall not be liable for any sums for the ensuing year but shall be liable to pay all assessments or contributions for the year during which it was a member.
 All sums for each year shall be payable in full, quarterly or otherwise as may be provided by the trustees.

 Termination of Membership

-Section 1 – Membership may be terminated either by voluntary resignation or by expulsion by action of the Board of Trustees as hereinafter set forth.
+Section 1 – Membership, whether full or associate, may be terminated either by voluntary resignation or by expulsion by action of the Board of Trustees as hereinafter set forth.

 Section 2 – Any member of this corporation may withdraw from such membership by submitting its resignation in writing; any member other than the Washington Apple Commission be liable for and shall pay all assessments and contributions for the fiscal year ending June 30 following such resignation.
 In view of the governmental status of the Washington Apple Commission, it shall not be bound by the foregoing provisions of this section or other sections of these bylaws governing resignation but shall have the right to resign at any time and shall not be liable for any contributions for any month after the month during which it may resign, and in case contributions have been paid by it in advance, refund shall be made for any period after the end of the month during which it may resign.